weizhengzhe/RateMyTeacherWeb/README.md

-## My website I created during a internship that can be useful for evaluating the quality of education system in China.
+## I created this website during an internship that can be useful for evaluating the quality of education system in China.

+#### This project uses Javascript to construct the UI.
+PHP as server side language.
+The database is based on MySQL.

 #### Feature list:
  - Post activity and highlights from the teaching community
- - Post Job offers for teachers
+ - Post Job offering for teachers
  - Rate and review ratings of teachers from different schools.